-I have been hearing and fearing the term “minimalism” a lot recently.
-I never really though of becoming a minimalist because I simple though this is a step to far for me.
-I imagined this is a concept for people that are willing to give up all their modern commodities, for people willing to live with just few things, for people that are happy to live… hippie type of life.
-I felt that as a family based in a city we will never be able to keep the principles of minimalism and I somehow felt this would be dishonest and against this movement.
-As a mum I also was a bit stressed thinking about yet another set of rules and bans that I would have to introduce to my family and simply feared that it would just not be possible to follow but instead added additional pressure.
+I never really considered minimalism for myself as I imagined this is a concept for people that are willing to give up all their modern commodities, for people willing to live with just few things, for people that are happy to live… hippie type of life.
+I felt as a family based in a city we will never be able to keep the principles of minimalism and I somehow felt this would be dishonest and against this movement principles.
+As a mum I already feel like a police women and I really was not prepared to add pressure with more “don’ts”.

 Minimal life – what you gain by letting go?

 How many times have you stood looking at your overflowing wardrobe just to say: “I have nothing to wear”?
 I admit I have, and not once!
 Have you ever found things in your wardrobe still with the price tag on them and that you have totally forgot about?
 How many times do we fall into the “promotion” trap and buy because it’s on offer not because we need it?
 Does having more make you happier?
 In this instance rather more confused, overwhelmed and guilty.

 Minimalism is not about living without, it’s about owing things that are useful, things that serve you and add value.
 Is about sustainable consciousness and awareness.
 It’s about removing yourself from pointless race that never ends and removing from place of confusion.
 It help understand that we have to connect with our inner self and teaches how to filter outside influences to achieve freedom and balance.